Text: Peter Johansson

 Friday 6th of August

-Slowly, slowly, we are leaving Belo Horizonte.
+Slowly, slowly, we make our way out of Belo Horizonte.

-A nice view of Ouro Preto.
+View of Ouro Preto.

 Igreja São Francisco de Paula.